SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-8-1-exam-preparation/simple-conditions-problems/simple-conditions-problems.md

 ![](/assets/chapter-8-1-images/03.Point-on-segment-06.png)

-### Determining if Point is In or Out the Segment and Print Result
+### Determining if Point is In or Out the Segment and Printing the Result

-It remains to be found whether **the point** is on or out of the line.
+What remains is to find whether **the point** is on or out of the line.
 The point will be **on the line** whenever it **matches** one of the other two points or its x coordinate lies **between them**.
 Otherwise, the point is **outside the line**.
-After checking, we get one of the two messages, which one is satisfied.
+After checking, we display one of the two messages, depending on which condition is satisfied.

 ![](/assets/chapter-8-1-images/03.Point-on-segment-07.png)